Privacy policy

 It is necessary for us to use your personal data to perform our obligations in accordance with any contract that we may have with you or it is in our legitimate interest or a third party’s legitimate interest to use the personal data to ensure we provide the Platform and Services in the best way that we can.

-Our Platform uses various user interfaces to allow you to request information about our Services.
+Our Platform uses various user interfaces to allow you to contact us or to request information about the Platform or Services.
 Contact information may be requested in each case, together with details of other personal data that is relevant to your enquiry.
-This information is used in order to enable us to respond to your requests.
+This information is used in order to enable us to respond to your requests and enquiries and solve any potential issues you might have with the use of the Platform or access to the Services.

 What is our legal basis?

-It is in our legitimate interest or a third party’s legitimate interest to use your personal data in such a way to ensure that we provide the very best client service we can to you or others.
+It is in our legitimate interest or a third party’s legitimate interest to use your personal data to ensure that we provide the Platform and Services in the best way that we can

 What is our legal basis?